MMuflih-1/builder-project/README.md

 4. ``` cd ../backend/infrastructure/```
 5. to run locally ```cd ../FE``` -> ``` npm run dev ```

 p.s.
-Cloudfront has to be setup manually through AWS console and linking it to the S3 which host the website
+Cloudfront has to be setup manually through AWS console, then link it to the S3 which host the website

 for any info or help contact me @ mmuflihofficial@gmail.com